 Research also suggests there is a small increase in your risk of developing cervical cancer with the long-term use of oestrogen and progestogen hormonal contraception.

-Most types of contraception are available for free in the UK.
-Contraception is free to all women and men through the NHS.
+Contraception is free to everyone through the NHS.
 When you first get the contraceptive patch you will be given a three-month supply, to see how you get on with it.
 If there are no problems, you can be prescribed the patch for six months to a year.

 Places where you can get contraception include: